SEESolutions-it/DpdlEngine/README.md

 ```

-You can execute the Dpdl scripts, either loading them from a source file with the -load command,
+You can execute Dpdl scripts, either loading them from a source file with the -load command,

-or input the script directly in the command console with the -exec command, and closing with
+input the script directly in the DpdlClient command console with the -exec command, passing the
+'-load' parameter to the startup script or by using the Dpdl API.

 the </script> tag